Bragi Dash brings Amazon Alexa voice control to headphones – Which? News

 New earphone models from Sennheiser

-The German headphone giant has revealed three new pairs of in-ear headphones at IFA.
+Sennheiser has revealed three new pairs of in-ear headphones at IFA.
 The Momentum Free headphones are very similar to the Momentum In-ear Wireless model that we reviewed earlier this year.
 Instead of the relatively weighty neckband in the older model, the newer pair have a much lighter-looking cable.
 Battery life has taken a hit, down to a claimed six hours from 10 previously, but the added portability could make up for it.

 Even more similar to the older Momentum In-ear Wireless is the new CX 7.00BT pair.
 This keeps the neckband design and the 10-hour battery life, and also promises fast charging and NFC connection so you can pair with your smartphone with a single tap.
 The final in-ear pair unveiled by Sennheiser is the IE80 S, which focuses on sound quality rather than wireless convenience.
 Interchangeable cables and high-quality foam ear tips should make them sound better than entry-level models.

-B&O unveil first wireless in-ear pair
+B&O unveils first wireless in-ear pair

-The high-end Danish audio brand has joined in with the trend for releasing completely wireless earbuds.
+High-end Danish audio brand B&O has joined in with the trend for releasing completely wireless earbuds.
 Like almost all models of this type, including the Bragi Dash, the Beoplay E8 earbuds come with a case that doubles as a charger.

 Their small size means that alone they can only manage a few hours of playtime.
 By replacing them in the case between uses you can charge them from empty twice, giving a total theoretical battery life of 12 hours.

 The E8s are splash and dust-resistant, although they’re not classed as fully waterproof.
-They also have a ‘sound transparency’ mode which allows you to pipe external noise into your ears when you want it – handy if you’re crossing a road or trying to hear an announcement on the train.
-Like other B&O products they won’t be cheap – at £259 they’ll cost you £100 more than the Apple Airpods.
+They also have a ‘sound transparency’ mode that allows you to pipe external noise into your ears when you want it – handy if you’re crossing a road or trying to hear an announcement on the train.
+Like other B&O products they won’t be cheap: at £259 they cost £100 more than the Apple Airpods.

 Get the very best advice before you buy with our guide to How to buy the best headphones.